WebAssembly/WASI/proposals/clocks/README.md

 In POSIX, `clock_gettime` uses a single `timespec` type to represent timestamps from all clocks, with two fields: seconds and nanoseconds.
-However, in applications that just need to measure elapsed time, and don't need to care about wall clock time, working with seconds and nanoseconds as separate fields adds extra code size and complexity.
+However, in applications that just need to measure elapsed time, and don't need to care about absolute time, working with seconds and nanoseconds as separate fields adds extra code size and complexity.
 For these use cases, a single 64-bit nanoseconds value, which can measure up to about 584 years, is sufficient and simpler.

-For wall clock time, it's still useful to have both seconds and nanoseconds, both to be able to represent dates in the far future, and to reflect the fact that code working with wall clock time will often want to treat seconds and fractions of seconds differently.
+For system time, it's still useful to have both seconds and nanoseconds, both to be able to represent dates in the far future, and to reflect the fact that code working with system time will often want to treat seconds and fractions of seconds differently.

 And so, this API uses different data types for different types of clocks.